Workers Compensation for Eye Injuries, Vision Loss, and Blindness – How to Get a Workers Comp Eye Injury Settlement in Virginia

 Though you may not hear about them much, job-related eye injuries are common and devastating.
-Because eye damage is difficult to repair, many workplace eye injury victims are left with permanent vision loss or complete loss of sight.
+Because eye damage is difficult to repair, many workplace eye injury victims are left with permanent vision loss, partial blindness, or complete loss of sight.
 This vision loss may be due to a traumatic brain injury, chemical exposure, flying debris, or any other type of workplace accident.
 No matter the cause, the injured worker is left with a medical condition that will affect them for the rest of their life.

 There are a number of different work-related accidents that can cause impaired vision, blurred vision, partial blindness, or total blindness.
 We often help construction workers who have suffered an eye injury on the job, but blindness can affect any type of worker who is exposed to:

 - Flying debris from tools and worksites

 - Car Accidents

 - Looking at a UV source without proper protection while welding